 4. Best Soy-Free: BSN Syntha-6 Protein Powder

-The protein powder by BSN does not contain any soy protein.
+The popular protein powder by BSN does not contain any soy protein.
 Loaded with amino acids, it aids in muscle recovery in your teen.
-Watch this video to know more about this protein powder
+Watch this video to know about the tester’s experience and learn more about this protein supplement for teens.

 - Rich in fiber